 Higher Education Emergency Relief Fund for Student Telehealth

-Higher education institutions have a unique opportunity right now to leverage federal relief available to them via the CARES Act in response to the COVID-19 pandemic — specifically to fund a 24/7 telehealth program providing no-cost medical and mental health visits for your student population.
+Higher education institutions have a unique opportunity to leverage federal relief available to them via the CARES Act in response to the COVID-19 pandemic — specifically to fund a 24/7 telehealth program providing no-cost medical and mental health visits for your student population.
 This Q&A summarizes how the Higher Education Emergency Relief Fund can be applied to your students’ healthcare needs.

 Immediate Telehealth Programs Available Now